Extendability of automorphisms of K3 surfaces: Proof of the main theorems

 Next we consider Theorem \ref{thm:non-extendable}.

 As explained in the introduction, we have two methods to prove non-extendability of automorphisms.
-We introduce the first one, relying on birational geometry of $G$-models developed in the previous section, to prove the case of non-symplectic automorphisms of finite order prime to $p$.
+In this section we introduce the first one, which uses Theorem \ref{thm:criterion}(\ref{thm:criterion:non-symplectic}) based on birational geometry of $G$-models developed in Section \ref{sec:G-flops}, to prove the case of non-symplectic automorphisms of finite order prime to $p$.

-\begin{thm} Let $X$ be a (smooth) K3 surface over $K$, $G$ a finite subgroup of $\Aut(X)$ of order prime to $p$, and $\cX$ a projective RDP $G$-model of $X$.